jtmoran/SecureChange-Request-Addon-Script/README.md

 ## Integration Setup

-**IMPORTANT**: Only files intended to be directly executed by the SecureChange Ticket Enrichment script should be placed in the `./bin/integrations` directory.
+**IMPORTANT**: Only files intended to be directly executed by the SecureChange Request Add-on script should be placed in the `./bin/integrations` directory.
 Any dependencies should be installed in `./lib` and referenced from that directory.

 #### Installing Integrations with Installers

 Many integrations are packaged as `.run` files, which will install the integration and add the appropriate lines to the configuration file automatically.

-To install a new integration with an installer, download the `.run` file and execute the file with the `--target` parameter specifying the root directory of your SecureChange Ticket Enrichment script installation.
-For example `./FortiSIEM.run --target /usr/local/securechange_ticket_enrichment`.
+To install a new integration with an installer, download the `.run` file and execute the file with the `--target` parameter specifying the root directory of your SecureChange Request Add-on script installation.
+For example `./FortiSIEM.run --target /usr/local/securechange_request_addon_script`.

 If the integration fails, or no integration installer is available, you may install the integration manually as described in the next section.